 - Updos make it possible to wear your hair loose without having to brush your hair out of your face over and over again.

-There are many ways to pin up hair.
-Best suited are bobby pins, slides, hair grips or crossed hair pins for thin hair.
-If you use a scrunchy to hold your gathered hair, you may like to pull out a thin section of hair and wrap it around the scrunchy.
-This will hide the scrunchy and look much nicer.
+There are many different ways to pin up the hair.
+Bobby pins, slides, hair grips or crossed hair pins . are best suited – these are especially good for thin hair.
+If you use a small band to hold your gathered hair, you may choose to pull out a thin section of hair and wrap it around the band in order to hide the appearance of it and offer a smooth and complete finish.